-- Save time, energy and costs for their clients, but also for Feelgood’s own employees.
+- Save time, energy and costs for Feelgood’s clients, as well as for Feelgood’s support department.

 Learning about Feelgood’s systems and business

-Whenever I start working on a project with a client, I immediately try to learn as much as possible about the content I’m going to come across in my design.
+Whenever I start working on a project with a client, I immediately learn as much as possible about the content and business politics I’m going to encounter.
 This project was no exception.

-The team and I scheduled time to listen to the staff at Feelgood’s call center for learning more about what type of issues employees of Feelgood’s clients usually are calling about.
+The multi-disciplinary team and I scheduled time to listen to staff at Feelgood’s call center.
+We wanted to learn more about what type of issues employees of Feelgood’s clients usually were calling about.

-Throughout the design process, I also talked to Feelgood’s staff responsible or educated on matters such as orders, appointments, complaints and billing.
-I needed to learn about the content, what input was needed from users and what users had to see and do in the portal.
+Throughout the design process, I also talked to Feelgood’s staff responsible for orders, bookings, complaints and invoices.
+I needed to learn what pieces of information was needed from clients and what users had to be able to do in the portal.

-Based on what I learnt about Feelgood’s systems and business, I started drawing paper wireframes of how the portal would look and behave.
+Based on what I learnt about Feelgood’s systems and business, I started drawing paper wireframes of how the portal was supposed to look and work.
 Working mobile first, these wireframes were drawn for small screens.

 From my experience, paper wireframes are perfect for this phase in a design process.
-They’re fast, cheap, easy to modify and share and makes everyone feel included (everyone can draw on paper).
+They’re fast and cheap to make, easy to modify and share and make team members and other stakeholders feel included.